cdbrauer/VoxelFuse/README.md

     pip3 install voxelfuse

-To use the .stl file import commands/examples, [Gmsh](http://gmsh.info/) must also be installed.
+To use the .stl file import commands/examples, [Gmsh](http://gmsh.info/) must also be installed and on the system path.

+To use the simulation commands/examples, [VoxCad](https://sites.google.com/site/voxcadproject/) must also be installed and on the system path.

 ## .vox File Generation
 If desired, input models can be created in a .vox file format to allow different materials to be specified in a single model.
 This also speeds up import times.
 My process using [MagicaVoxel](https://ephtracy.github.io) is as follows:

-1. Use the "Open" button under the "Palette" section to open the [color-palette-8mat.png](../master/images/color-palette-8mat.png) file.
-This will give you 8 colors that correspond to the materials defined in materials.py
+1. Use the "Open" button under the "Palette" section to open the [color-palette-11mat.png](../master/images/color-palette-11mat.png) file.
+This will give you 11 colors that correspond to the materials defined in materials.py
 2. Create your model.
 By default the library will use a scale of 1mm per voxel when importing/exporting.
 3. Save the model as a .vox file using the "export" function  (NOT the "save" function).